Access to this collection is limited.

 expand/collapse Expand/collapse Biographical Information

 North Carolina native Burk Uzzle (b.
 1938) is a white photojournalist and professional photographer.
-His career began in North Carolina, then expanded nationally and internationally.
+His career began in North Carolina and expanded nationally and internationally.
 He was the youngest photographer hired by Life magazine.
 He was a member of the photography agency Magnum Photos from 1967 to 1983, and served as its president in 1979 and 1980.
 Late in his career he returned to North Carolina and continued his work as a photographer, both in his studio in Wilson, N.C., and on road trips.
 Uzzle has photographed subject matter relevant to North Carolina and the South, including Black residents living near his studio.

 Back to Top